Aristotle and Dante Dive into the Waters of the World: Plot

 Immediately following the events of Aristotle and Dante Discover the Secrets of the Universe, Aristotle and Dante begin navigating their newfound relationship.
-They go on a camping trip, where they have sex for the first time.
+They go on a camping trip, where they have oral and anal sex for the first time.
 They meet a woman on their trip, who gives them a painting by her late son with a poem on the back that discusses his struggle with being a gay man.

 Ari and his mom, Lilliana, find out from a church lady that a friend of hers had a son who died of AIDS and that many members of the church wanted the way he died to be mentioned at the funeral.
 Lilliana tells her to get out and takes Ari to the funeral.
 There, he runs into Cassandra Ortega, his sworn enemy from high school, the dead boy's sister.
 She insists that Ari can't know what her brother went through because she assumes he is straight.
 He comes out to her, and they make up and become friends.

 Ari witnesses a boy named Rico being beat up by homophobic bullies and befriends another boy named Danny who defends him.
 Ari begins to open up to his past friends, Gina Navarro and Susie Byrd, and tells them Dante is his boyfriend.
 He also comes out to his sisters.

 Ari and his father, Jaime, visit his brother, Bernardo, in prison.
 While there, he and Bernardo discuss the transgender woman Bernardo murdered.
 Bernardo repeatedly misgenders her and insults Ari.
 Bernardo makes homophobic remarks after Ari comes out to him, and Ari no longer feels reverence for the memory of his brother.
 After leaving the prison, Ari visits the grave of the woman Bernardo killed and gives her a feminine name because she wasn't respected in her life.